 72hrs in Lisbon

 Lisbon is the western-most European city and is the hub of multifaceted areas that appeals to different arts, senses, cultures and tastes.
 This is one of the coolest capitals, where every time you go back you can be sure to find something new.
-Every year the team at T&L venture off to discover different parts of Portugal, but Lisbon always squeezes itself into our itineraries.
-Our first impression of Portugal was in this very city, as is the last in 2016.
+Every year we venture off to discover different parts of Portugal, but Lisbon always squeezes itself into every trip.
 We preferably based ourselves in the Bairro Alto district for its progressive bohemia, beautiful architecture and stunning night life.

 The Santos Design District is embedded in the waterside quarter inspiring artists, designers, architects and other creative heads to live, work and play there.
 The Instituto de Artes Visuais, Design e Marketing lies at its centre with vast amounts of new residential and commercial complexes expanding like growth spurts.
 Beautiful galleries, studios, design outlets, restaurants and bars have emerged over the years as a result of investors.